524D/compareMS2/scripts/runner-README.md

 `run-comparems2-all-pairs.ps1` is a Windows PowerShell 5.1-compatible batch runner for the compareMS2 command-line executables.
 It runs every unique pair of MGF files serially, resumes valid cached results after interruption, validates outputs, logs failures, shows progress and ETA, and can optionally invoke `compareMS2_to_distance_matrices`.

 Serial execution is intentional.
 A single process avoids oversubscribing memory on large datasets and provides a conservative option for unattended runs.
-The script commits results atomically: each comparison is written to a `.partial` path and moved to its final path only after compareMS2 returns exit code 0 and the output contains `dataset_A`, `dataset_B`, and `set_distance` fields.
+The script commits results atomically: each comparison is written to a `.partial` path and moved to its final path only after compareMS2 returns exit code 0 and the output contains nonempty `dataset_A` and `dataset_B` values and a finite numeric `set_distance` value.

 ## Requirements